 The tag chooser has a robust filtering function which is able to pick up on any string of letters entered that match a tag.
 If you were searching for a location tag, for example, entering either "location=" and "cation" should both work, yielding all device tags with that string of letters included.

 In this tutorial, we taught you how to add tags to devices and the tag library.
 We also went over monitoring by tag and how to use the search function.
+To learn how to automatically mass-assign properties to a group of event monitors, check out our Device Property Inheritance tutorial.
 Stay tuned for upcoming tutorials on related topics.More Tutorials